NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Stone Giant.md

     desc: "`pf2:1` Rock +18 (brutal, range increment 120 feet)\n__Damage__  2d6 + 12 bludgeoning"

   - name: "Big Swing"
     desc: "`pf2:2`  The stone giant makes a greatclub Strike.
-The target is Pushed up to 10 feet on a hit or up to 20 feet on a critical hit.\nIf the target collides with a solid object, it takes bludgeoning damage as though it had fallen the distance it moved."
+The target is Pushed up to 10 feet on a hit or up to 20 feet on a critical hit.\n\nIf the target collides with a solid object, it takes bludgeoning damage as though it had fallen the distance it moved."

   - name: "Create Boulder"
     desc: "`pf2:1` (earth,primal) The stone giant molds a boulder from primal earth and throws it as a rock Strike.
 A creature hit by the Strike must succeed at a DC 26 Reflex check save or be knocked [[Conditions/Prone|Prone]]."